thebyrd/matador2/README.md

 ```

 The one parameter for every handler is a Shepherd builder.
 However, Matador2 adds two methods to the api:
-1. `respond(template, nodeName)` will render `template` using the result of `nodeName`.
+* `respond(template, nodeName)` will render `template` using the result of `nodeName`.
+If the query parameter `apiv` is specified then a the result of `nodeName` will be sent to the client as json in the form `{success: true, payload: <nodeName result>}`.
-2. `redirect(path)` will redirct to `path` or if `path` is the name of a node built in the builder it will redirect to its result.
+* `redirect(path)` will redirct to `path` or if `path` is the name of a node built in the builder it will redirect to its result.

 You'll also notice that there are a couple of "global" graph nodes that can be used handlers:
-1. `req` is the Request that user is handling.
+* `req` is the Request that user is handling.
 It is identical to the express request variable
   - some common attributes of `req` include `req.body` (the request body), `req.params` (the parameter in the route path), `req.query` (the query parameter), & `req.session` (the current session).
-2. `app` is the matador2 application and holds data about middlewear and external dependencies.
+* `app` is the matador2 application and holds data about middlewear and external dependencies.
   - An example of an external dependency is `app.db` which is an instance of [dynamite](https://github.com/Obvious/dynamite)
   - Additionally, there is also `app.cdn` which is an instance of [knox](https://github.com/learnboost/knox)